 create_explore_block |

-Builds a saved Explore: a query against a Metric Block with an inline chart.
-The chart_type accepts bar, lines, area, scatter, or pie. |
+Builds a saved Explore: a query against a Metric Block with a chart.
+The chart_type accepts bar, lines, area, and pie (scatter is also accepted but currently renders as a bar chart).
+The chart renders inline in the chat as soon as it's created. |

 Because measures and dimensions have names, a question like "how many new cars did we sell in March, by make" turns into a single call: pick the new_cars_sold measure, group by car_make, set the time range.
 The numbers come back the same way every time.